Skip to content

 Choose Connection and stored queries

-You can chose pre-defined connections and query your data warehouse.
+You can choose pre-defined connections and query your data warehouse.
 Also you can store queries that other user can see and use as well.
 Run your queries with (1).

 Settings and Powerful features